TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

 where $\mathbf{K}$ is the set of embeddings for the $N$ candidate knowledge entries, and $k_i$ is the $i$-th knowledge entry.

-To ensure that the selected knowledge entries are diverse, we solve the \textbf{Maximum Diversity Problem (MDP)}~\cite{glover1977selecting} similar to Gomes et al~\cite{gomes2024accurate}.
-The goal is to select a subset $K_{\text{best}} \subseteq \mathbf{K}$ with at most $M$ entries, such that the selected knowledge entries maximize diversity while preserving semantic coverage of the ICD code.
-In order to achieve this, we first define the pairwise dissimilarity between two embeddings $\mathbf{k}_i$ and $\mathbf{k}_j$ as the cosine distance:
+To reduce redundancy and ensure diversity, we solve a \textbf{Maximum Diversity Problem (MDP)}~\cite{glover1977selecting}, selecting a subset $K_{\text{best}} \subseteq \mathbf{K}$ with at most $M$ entries that maximize diversity while preserving semantic coverage.
+The pairwise dissimilarity between embeddings $\mathbf{k}_i$ and $\mathbf{k}_j$ is measured using cosine distance:

 where $\mathbf{k}_i \cdot \mathbf{k}_j$ is the dot product of the two embeddings, and $\|\mathbf{k}_i\|$ and $\|\mathbf{k}_j\|$ are their Euclidean norms.